Judge Judy: Fan criticism over Bailiff Byrd not returning for Judge Judy spin-off

-Media scrutiny of alleged toxic Executive Producer Randy Douthit
+Toxic work environment allegations leveled at producer

 While Judge Judy Sheindlin is not accused of any workplace misconduct, Judge Judy and Judy Justice Executive Producer Randy Douthit has come under fire over years of lawsuits and allegations about creating a toxic workplace behind the scenes of Judge Judy.
 Discovered were multitudes of allegations leveled at Douthit by 16 former Judge Judy producers that run the gamut, involving workplace drunkenness, sexual harassment, body shaming, ageism, ableism, anti-blackness and misogyny.

 According to the allegations made by former Judge Judy staff dating back from 2001 through the remainder of the show's run, Douthit frequently sexually harassed employees who reported to him and reviled female litigants while directing from the control room, referring to them as "too fat", "too ugly", "hos", uttering pig and cow vocalizations, sharing of which of them he most desired to sleep with, etc. Judge Judy Producer Kurstin Haynes revealed, "He'd make comments about their weight, he'd make comments about their teeth, or if they were disabled."
 According to Judge Judy employees, the process of proposing cases to Douthit for his approval required submitting photography of the litigants involved.
 Several revealed that Douthit was particularly concerned with the teeth of the show's guests, employees citing getting into "big trouble" with Douthit over the selection of such "disgusting" litigants.
 Throughout Judge Judy's run, all lawsuits filed against Douthit were dismissed.
 However, when questioned about the various allegations, court filings quote Douthit as answering, "I don't believe so.
 I hope not.
 I may have, but I hope not."